-Meetings are held at the MSBA offices in Boston and are always open to the public.
-(To encourage discussion, however, competitors are asked to voluntarily leave the room when designer candidates are being interviewed by the DSP for specific projects.)
+Meetings are held at the MSBA offices in Boston and are open to the public.
+To encourage discussion, competitors are asked to voluntarily leave the room when designer candidates are being interviewed by the DSP for specific projects.

 - DSP Meeting Results

-- Standard Designer Application Form for Municipalities and Public Agencies not within the DSB Jurisdiction – Updated February 2013 (MS Word)
+- Standard Designer Application Form for Municipalities and Public Agencies not within the DSB Jurisdiction - Updated July 2016

-- Designer Services Base Contract for Design/Bid/Build and CM-at- Risk, Revised February 25, 2011
+- Designer Services Base Contract for Design/Bid/Build and CM-at-Risk, Revised July 2020

 Information on the Designer Roundtable

-- Firms interested in providing designer services for Massachusetts K-12 public school projects funded through the MBSA are invited to present their qualifications to the Designer Selection Panel in a non-project-specific informational interview.
+Qualified firms interested in providing designer services for Massachusetts K-12 public school projects funded through the MBSA are invited to present their qualifications to the Designer Selection Panel in a non-project-specific informational interview.
 These interviews are not mandatory but are offered as an opportunity for designers to introduce themselves to the DSP and present information about their overall qualifications, experience and approach.
 Firms will be provided approximately 15 minutes for their presentations followed by a 15 minute period of questions and answers led by DSP members.
-Please contact Marie Deslauriers (617.720.4466) for additional information and to request an interview.
+MSBA asks that interested firms review the MSBA Designer Selection Procedures and verify that they meet the minimum qualifications as a Designer in accordance with M.G.L.
+Chapter 7C Sections 44 before requesting an informational interview.
+The DSP is most interested in firms that can apply for an MSBA project as the prime consultant, typically an architectural firm or A/E firm, rather than as a sub-consultant to the Designer.
+Please contact Marie Deslauriers at (617.720.4466) for additional information and to request an interview.

-- If you have any questions about the Designer Selection Panel, please contact Marie Deslauriers (617.720.4466) at the Massachusetts School Building Authority.
+- If you have any questions about the Designer Selection Panel, please contact Marie Deslauriers at 617.720.4466 at the Massachusetts School Building Authority.

 - All DSP meetings are held at the MSBA Offices located at 40 Broad Street, 5th Floor, unless otherwise noted.